rhitik17/Image_Puzzle_App/README.md

     - You Can Do Better: Finish in 50%-99% of time, 4-6 incorrect moves.
     - Please Try Again: Time runs out or >6 incorrect moves.
 - **Dynamic Timer**:
-  - Time reduces by 30 seconds per level.
+  - Time reduces as per level increases for difficulty.
   - Additional 10-second penalty per incorrect move.
 - **Level Persistence**:
   - Progress to the next puzzle after completing one.